 Wildlife biology is the study of organisms, their behaviour, ecology, environment and management.
-This unique course helps you learn, understand and interpret the biological processes and interactions that determine the diversity and distribution of species, their responses to biotic and abiotic factors, and how to apply current scientific thinking and practices to wildlife biology research and management in globally changing landscapes.
-Students typically study subjects that include big game tracking, conservation genetics, population and community ecology, plant, invertebrate and vertebrate biology, animal behaviour, marine and freshwater biology, and wildlife management.
+On this unique course, you will study and interpret the biological processes and interactions that determine species diversity and distribution, their responses to biotic and abiotic factors, and apply current scientific thinking and practices to wildlife biology research and management in globally changing landscapes.

 Optional (one of two):

 The International Wildlife Biology degree is taught through a combination of lectures, tutorials, laboratory sessions, computer exercises, practical classes, and UK and overseas fieldwork.

 The number of hours of direct teaching you will receive per week will vary depending on the modules studied and year of study.
 Generally, you will have 48 hours of direct contact per (20-credit) module over an academic year, equating to around 12-15 contact hours per term week.
 Outside of this time, you will be expected to commit around 80 hours to study guided by your lecturers and self-directed learning on each module (but more for your third year project).
 A further 70+ hours are normally required for students to prepare and complete assessments for each module.
 Residential field courses have more contact hours, supporting our hands-on approach to field learning.

 Throughout your course we invite guest lecturers from the ecological and conservation sector to help support your knowledge and understanding of contemporary wildlife biology scenarios.
 This is also a great opportunity to meet with potential employers, along with field trips and collaborations on third year projects.